lint

 redocly lint --format=codeframe

-Error was generated by the path-not-include-query rule.
+Error was generated by the spec rule.

 Depending on the terminal emulator you use, it may be possible to directly click this indicator to edit the file in place.